allebb/conductor/README.md

 Out of the box this script will install and configure the following packages using aptitude:-

 * Nginx
-* PHP 8.2 (in addition to older versions including PHP 7.4, 8.0 and 8.1 - you can set your applications/sites to use this version if you need!)
+* PHP 8.5 (in addition to older versions including PHP 7.4, 8.1 and 8.4 - you can set your applications/sites to use this version if you need!)
 * Git Client
 * MariaDB
 * Redis
 * Supervisor
 * CertBot (LetsEncrypt)
-* ~~Beanstalkd~~ _(Removed as of v3.3.1 but can be installed manually if desired - not many people used this message queue!)_

 How to use it
 -------------